rpm-software-management/dnf/doc/command_ref.rst

     Enable the listed plugins specified by names or globs.

 ``--enablerepo=<repoid>``
-    Enable additional repositories by an id or a glob.
+    Temporarily enable additional repositories for the purpose of the current dnf command.
+    Accepts an id, a comma-separated list of ids, or a glob of ids.
+This option can be specified multiple times.

 ``--enhancement``
     Include enhancement relevant packages.
 Applicable for the install, repoquery, updateinfo and